Who makes packrafts?

-To the untrained eye a PVC pooltoy looks like a real packraft.
+To the untrained eye a cheap vinyl beach toy looks like a real packraft.
 Until you paddle one.

-Several years ago I persuaded various paddling chums to buy cheap PVC rafts.
-If I’d known these boats were around earlier, they’re something I may have tried myself before buying my $1000 Alpacka.
+Several years ago I persuaded various paddling chums to buy cheap vinyl rafts.
+If I’d known these boats were around earlier, they’re something I may have tried myself before buying a $1000 Alpacka.
 Check out my posts on the Intex SeaHawk 1 and similar dinghies here and here.

-To the untrained eye a PVC pooltoy looks like a real packraft – until you paddle one.
-For the money spent there’s little to lose, although there’s much to be lost when the thing develops a leak as you cross the Solway Firth or have it rupture while glancing off a blunt twig.
+To the untrained eye a PVC beach toy looks like a real packraft – until you paddle one.
+For the money spent there’s little to lose, although there’s much to be lost when the thing develops a leak as you cross the Solway Firth or rupture it while glancing off a blunt twig.

-Knowing what I now know, having done multi-day tours with mates in France, Scotland and Australia in slackrafts, my feeling is that the heat-welded construction of these vinyl cheapies is actually fairly reliable, it’s usually the material – a soft PVC film with no fabric core like a proper pack boat, which lets them down when they snag or get abraded.
+Knowing what I now know, having done multi-day tours with mates in France, Scotland and Australia in slackrafts, my feeling is that the heat-welded seams of these vinyl cheapies is actually fairly reliable: it’s usually the material – a soft PVC vinyl film with no fabric core as found in a proper packboat, which lets them down when they snag or get abraded.

 This needs to be clearly understood:

-slackraft material is like a thick bin bag, simply a plastic film.
+slackraft material is like a thick bin bag or the blow-up globe: a plastic film.

-A proper packraft is like a tent or tarp; plastic coating on a woven fabric core like a tent or cag.
-The woven core stops stretching as you inflate it and so enables higher pressures while the coating makes it airtight.
-A slackraft will be airtight but because pressures can’t be high, always be a mushy, under-inflated blobs.
+A proper packraft is like a tent or tarp; plastic coating on a woven fabric core like a tent or a cag.
+The woven core stops stretching as you inflate it and so enables higher pressures, while the coating makes it airtight.
+A slackraft will also be airtight but because pressures can’t be high, will always be mushy, under-inflated blobs.

 My Alpacka Yaks have been ten times better than all these boats put together, but are they worth what was then 25 times the price?
-The answer is probably yes and even more so now proper TPU packrafts from China are half the price.
+The answer is probably yes, and even more so now TPU packrafts from China are half the price of an Alpacka.
 My Alpacka will last 28 times longer and certainly give 32 times more paddling enjoyment.
-Experienced sea and WW paddler Jeff couldn’t wait to see the back of his Bestway at the end of the Fitzroy River.
-At the bridge he gave it away to some local kids.
+At the end of our Australian Fitzroy River (adventure, experienced sea and WW paddler Jeff, couldn’t wait to see the back of his Bestway.
+At the bridge he gave it away to some local kids (left).

 There’s not much you can do about the limp pressure because, lacking a stretch-proof fabric core, pure PVC expands like a party balloon until it bursts.
 These pool toys often have crude guide marks on the hull (left) to make sure you don’t over-inflate them.
 Proper packraft material doesn’t stretch so you’d notice.
 When they’re full, they’re full and most manage that with just lung pressure.
 If two of you pick up an Alpacka from either end with a backpack inside it, it stays pretty rigid.
 An Intex or Bestway will fold like a lilo.